Adverbs of Degree

 3. Her driving is too fast for me.

-Point 2: They are usually placed before the adjective, verb, or other adverb they are trying to emphasise.
+Point 2: Adverbs of degree are usually placed before the adjective, verb, or other adverb they are emphasising.

 1. The wind is really strong tonight.